 You are also spoiled for choice with water sports, with fun and exciting options for the whole family!
 Choose from waver runners, kayaks, stand up paddle boards, Hobie Cats and more.
 Banana boat rides are also available and are suitable for ages five and up!

-Once you’ve worked up an appetite, or are just in need of a cocktail head to the Wreck Bar & Grill, a casual beach bar that serves bar fare such as burgers, fish and chips, nachos and the like.
+Once you’ve worked up an appetite, or are just in need of a cocktail head to the Rum Point Club, a beach bar that serves bar fare such as burgers, fish and chips, nachos and the like.
 The drinks are also delicious and Rum Point is said to have invented the Island’s famous Mudslide back in the 70s!
 The restaurant opens at sun set and serves Modern European style and Caribbean cuisine.
 They have a lovely veranda and an air conditioned dining room.

 Finally, pick up souvenirs and gifts from the Rum Point Boutique and take a piece of Rum Point home with you!